Peg Oliveira, PhD

 National Lecture Staff - Texascecilia@gesell-yale.org

 Cecilia Locke holds Bachelor of Arts and Master of Counseling degrees from St. Edward's University in Austin TX.
 She is a Licensed Professional Counselor and completed a Montessori Teaching Certification.
-She has worked in the educational field for over 30 years; 20 in early childhood.
+Cecilia has worked in the education field for over 30 years; 20 in early childhood.
 Cecilia is now retired from her last position as the Director of Students Support Services at a private school in Texas.
-In this role she worked with children in Pre-K 3 through 8th grade who needed guidance in order to be successful in school.
+In this role she supported the learning and development of children in Pre-K 3 through 8th grade who needed guidance in order to be successful in school.

-Cecilia was introduced to Gesell in 1999, attending her first GDO-R workshop in Grapevine, Texas in 1999; she was immediately hooked.
+Cecilia completed her first Gesell GDO-R workshop in Grapevine, Texas in 1999; she was immediately hooked.
 Cecilia joined the National Lecture Staff in 2015.
 Over her many years using the Gesell Assessment System she is convinced of the value of a tool to help in placing children with their developmental peer group.
-She is fond of saying, “Viewing children through a developmental lens is life changing, it provides insight into developmentally appropriate behavior and academic expectations for each child in your care.”
+She is fond of saying, “Viewing children through a developmental lens is life changing; it provides insight into developmentally appropriate behavior and academic expectations for each unique child.”

 National Lecture Staff - North Carolinapatsy@gesell-yale.org